Meniscus Tear: Gentle Non-Invasive Care Options

 - Anterior & posterior horns are closer, terminating near the ACL

-Meniscal damage, injury, and pain are too common and can impact the young and elderly.
-Actual meniscal tears are the most common cause of meniscal pain in younger individuals.
-In the elderly, degenerative artists known as wear and tear arthritis is the leading cause of meniscal pain.
-Regardless of the reason, meniscal tears, injuries, and tears are treatable and repairable without surgery.
+Meniscal damage, injury, and discomfort are too common and can impact the young and elderly.
+Actual meniscal tears are the most common cause of meniscal discomfort in younger individuals.
+In the elderly, degenerative artists known as wear and tear arthritis is the leading cause of meniscal discomfort.
+Regardless of the reason, meniscal tears, injuries, and tears are repairable without surgery.

 Nutrient Availability